saschagrunert/git-journal/README.md

 uncategorized since the templating engine gives the possibility to split commits into multiple pieces.
 Parsed paragraphs are converted to single list items to always provide a clean markdown.
 The footers are specified as an toml array of strings which will output the selected footer keys at the correct position of the log.
-Please consider that the accumulation of the tags are related to the complete tag, not just the section where there printed.
+Please consider that the accumulation of the footers are related to the complete tag, not just the section where there printed.
 Other command line options like in the default output are available as well.

 ### Commit message preparation and verification
 [prepverify]: #prepverify